-Play is a recent entrant into the realm of ransomware, with its initial appearance being identified in June 2022.
+Play has now become a ransomware veteren, with its initial appearance being identified in June 2022.
 In this context, “Play” encompasses both the entity responsible for its development and distribution, as well as the name of the executable used for the ransomware.
 Following a pattern observed among numerous actors in this domain, Play has embraced the strategy of double extortion.
 This approach involves encrypting vital endpoints or infrastructure within an organization and subsequently issuing a threat to release exfiltrated data from these systems onto the internet unless a ransom is provided.

-Swiss authorities were engaged in an investigation into a cyberattack that targeted the Bern-based IT firm, Xplain.
-This attack had repercussions on various federal and cantonal government entities that were associated with the same IT company.
+Swiss authorities were engaged in an investigation into a cyberattack that targeted a Bern-based IT firm, This attack had repercussions on various federal and cantonal government entities that were associated with the same IT company.
 Among these affected organizations were:

 The responsibility for this attack has been claimed by the Play Ransomware group, who went on to disclose the stolen data from both Fedpol and the Federal Office for Customs and Border Security (FOCBS) on a dark web forum.